 Perched on a hill with breathtaking views, construction dates back to the 13th century, although it took a few hundred years to finish.
 Its main purpose was to provide protection from incoming dangers.
 It did just that in 1571 when the townspeople used it to seek refuge during an attack by the Ottoman Turks.

 The hike to the top takes around 20 minutes.
 Fill your water bottle for free with the fresh cold water from the tap at the starting point of the hike just off the main square.
-At first glimpse, you may feel uninspired to hike up after seeing the huge flight of stairs in front of you, but once you conquer those the path is a gradual incline, with the views improving the higher you go and lots of trees providing shade.
+At first glimpse, you may feel uninspired to hike up after seeing the huge flight of stairs in front of you.
+Once you conquer those the path is a gradual incline with the views improving the higher you go and lots of trees providing shade.

 2) Swim in the Crystal Clear Waters

 Hvar has some of the bluest waters I have ever seen, so this is the perfect place to be a mermaid for the day.
-From the main square of St Stephens, simply pick which direction you want to follow the water and walk 20 minutes to the left, or 20 minutes to the right.
+From the main square of St Stephens, simply pick which direction you want to follow the water and walk 20 minutes in either direction.
 The further you go, the lesser the crowds and you will find a private ledge or some big rocks to soak up the sunshine.
+My favourite is Pokonji Dol Beach.

 *Watch out for sea urchins, little black spiky balls that you don’t want to step on as they can be painful and stick into your skin.